aquasecurity/tracee/docs/contributing/setup-development-machine-with-vagrant.md

 ## Deploy Tracee with Postee on Kubernetes

-The development machine described by Vagrantfile preinstalls [MicroK8s] Kubernetes cluster, which is suitable for testing Tracee.
+The development machine described by Vagrantfile pre-installs [MicroK8s] Kubernetes cluster, which is suitable for testing Tracee.

 ```console
 microk8s status